 The Pueblo City-County Library District (the District) was established July 15, 1968, through a joint resolution of the City of Pueblo and Pueblo County, Colorado.
 Prior to this time, the City of Pueblo was maintaining and operating a public library.
 On January 27, 1969, a resolution was passed ratifying the original resolution, and setting forth an agreement, which transferred use of the land, building, plants, equipment, facilities, books, periodicals, and other library materials to the District.
 Members of the Board of Trustees of the District are appointed by the City Council and the Board of County Commissioners.
 The Board of Trustees is comprised of seven members.
-Each year, the Board of Trustees certifies the mill levy to the Board of County Commissioners, who then levy taxes upon the area encompassed by the District.
+Each year, the Board of Trustees upon the area encompassed by the District.